EricStratton/DrSilly.Solution/README.md

 - Navigate to `Factory` directory in your terminal
 - Run command `dotnet ef database update` to generate database based on provided structure
 - If you make changes and want to update database run command `dotnet ef migrations add <MigrationName>`

+### Import Database using MySQL Workbench

+- Open MySQL Workbench
+- Navigate to the `Administration` window on the left hand side
+- Use option `Import from Self-Contained File`
+- Set `Default Target Schema` or alternatively make a new schema
+- Select Schema Object from this project's directory
+- In the dropdown select `Dump Structure Only`
+- Click `Start Import`

 ### Navigating in Application: